junquant/mlproject/report/report.md

 ## Introduction

 Wearable technologies are getting more and more common and machine learning plays an important role in enabling the machine to recognize a person's activity.
-With some physical parameters measurement of human body, a computer is smart enough to tell the activity carried out by a person,i.e. sitting, running or climbing up stairs.
+With some physical parameters measurement of human body, a computer is smart enough to tell the activity carried out by a person, i.e. sitting, running or climbing up stairs.
 The constructed model may be deployed in a health care setting, to monitor a patient's activities.
 With the ability to differentiate the activities and the person performing it, it also opens up the possibility of sharing the wearable device.
 Typical machine learning projects seeks to classify the activity performed, this project attempts to go a step further and aims to develop a method to best classify the activity and the person performing the activity.
 Using the T,P,E framework, the problem can be summarized into:

 * **Task** - Predict the activity *and* the person performing the activity
 * **Performance** - Percentage of actions *and* person performing the activity correctly classified
 * **Experience** - PAMAP2 data set of labeled IMU readings available from the UCI Machine Learning Repository

 ## Objective